HTTP-RPC/Kilo/README.md

 ```

 ### Fluent Invocation
 `WebServiceProxy` supports a fluent (i.e. "chained") invocation model.
-For example, the following code is equivalent to the previous example:
+For example, the following code is functionally equivalent to the previous version:

 ```java
 // GET /math/sum?a=2&b=4